Asdilo/Dreamin24-3D/README.md

+# Demo Components: Designing Interactive 3D Experiences for Salesforce - Dreamin 2024
+Thank you for attending my session at Dreamin' In Color 2024.
+Here's the [link to the session](https://docs.google.com/presentation/d/1MBjBkVCt1PLpcL16IFFPzF7AKu6GWIvfETp-MQGfTvU/edit?usp=sharing).
+This repo contains a Salesforce DX project with the components I demonstrated during our session.

+##Here's what you will find in this project
+- Custom 3D Asset Object
+- Custom Object Record Page
+- Custom 3D Viewer LWC
+- 3D Viewer Flow is used for the Record Page dynamic object embeds.

+Thanks for attending, and I hope you make some 3D design magic!

+Below are the standard Salesforce DX project details.
+I left them in case you need guidance.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.